 You’ll need to build your SEO strategy around the most popular search engines for the countries you’re targeting.
 This means researching the various search habits of your target audience, finding out what search terms and keywords are popular for your niche, and optimizing your content accordingly.
 Your page should start appearing in the local SERP, and your organic traffic will increase dramatically.

 What’s more, if you’re a Weglot user, you can rest assured that Weglot follows Google’s best practices in terms of multilingual SEO, so you can trust that your translated pages will be properly indexed.

 6. Use hreflang Tags

 If you have multiple versions of a page for different languages, Google recommends using hreflang.
-Doing so ensures the most appropriate version of your page by language will appear in search results, depending on the user’s language or region and it helps Google bots to easily know where to find the different version of the same page.
+Doing so ensures the most appropriate version of your page by language will appear in search results, depending on the user’s language or region, and it helps Google bots to easily know where to find the different versions of the same page.

 Add the code below to the header of your pages for every language you use.

 <link rel="alternate" hreflang="lang_code" href="url_of_page" />

 For each variation of a page, include a set of <link> elements in the <head> element, with one link for each page variant including itself.
 The set of links will be identical for every version of the page.